***Need health insurance coverage?

 - Learning that your primary physician is not in your network.

-- You missed the open enrollment period due to being on vacation.
+- Missing the open enrollment period due to being on vacation.

 - Your most current healthcare insurance policy was canceled due to nonpayment of premium.

 Short-term health insurance plans (also known as temporary health insurance) typically provide coverage for a limited period of time – usually between 30 days and 6 months.
 The plans often won’t cover pre-existing conditions or preventive medical care but can limit financial liability for medical bills in case of unexpected emergencies or accidents.

 The plans are ideal for those transitioning between jobs or who are temporary without medical insurance.
 The short term medical insurance plan can act as a brief filler to ensure an individual comes out of this period unscathed.